newky2k/DSoft.MAUI.Controls/README.md

 # DSoft.MAUI.Controls

-This packages currently just contains `PanPinchContainer` by [CodingOctocat](https://github.com/CodingOctocat/MauiPanPinchContainer), but more items will be added as I migrate over my Xamarin controls and extensions
+This packages currently just contains `PanPinchContainer` based on `PanPinchContainer` by [CodingOctocat](https://github.com/CodingOctocat/MauiPanPinchContainer), but more items will be added as I migrate over my Xamarin controls and extensions

 Both views are 100% MAUI and do not rely on platform implementations.